UMM-CSci-3601-S20/cookie-and-mysteryInc/README.md

 ## Authors
 DoorBoard was built by a team of students for a software design class at the University of Minnesota Morris.
 See the GitHub contributors page.

+## Built With

+DoorBoard is powered by:
+- Angular
+- Angular Material
+- Authentication

+Other libraries used:
+- ngx-qrcode2

+Tools:
+- Angular CLI
+- TypeScript
+- Karma
+- Jasmine